Delhi Technological University: Research

 DTU had been selected by Intel Technology Pvt.
 Ltd. to join Planet Lab Consortium which has the world's top universities and industrial research labs like Princeton University, University of Washington and NEC Labs as its members.

-DTU organises various events/conferences/seminars throughout the year so that students from other Engineering institutes/organisations can also benefit.
-Societies like AIIMS, ASME, SAE, IEEE, IET, MACS etc. frequently organise such events.

 The largest waste-to-energy plant in any educational institution in North India is operational in DTU.
 The university is now building a sewage treatment plant on its 164-acre campus in Rohini, Delhi.

 Team DTU Super mileage took part in the Shell Eco-marathon, part of the inaugural Make the Future India festival in Chennai, held at the Madras Motor Race Track.
 In the Urban Concept internal combustion engine category, they clocked 154kpl in their vehicle.
 A total of 20 teams participated in the event, under two categories: Prototype (futuristic vehicles with incredible aerodynamics) and Urban Concept (conventional, roadworthy, energy-efficient vehicles aimed at meeting the real-life needs of drivers).

 UAS-DTU won the first spot for the ‘Flying Formation Challenge’ at the Drone Olympics the biennial Aero India Show 2019.
 UAS-DTU also received prize money of Rs.
 5 lakh including a developmental kit from Lockheed Martin and would further be trained for the AlphaPilot, an open innovation challenge in the US.
 They also exhibited a stall under the R&D Department of the Indian Air Force (IAF).

-Student life

-Hostel

-DTU now has accommodation facilities for 1,105 girls and 1,600 for boys.
-Two new hostels were inaugurated in July 2022.
-The hostels have the facility of common rooms and gymnasium, The hostels subscribe to the latest magazines and newspapers for the residents.
-It is fully Wi-Fi and LAN-enabled.